Samsung Neo QLED QN70F / QN74F / QN77F vs Samsung Q7F

 • No Dolby Vision

-• Average quality of digital image processing
+• Average digital image processing quality

 Our verdict